veeto

 Key Takeaways

-• Requires approval from certified state regulatory agencies for exempt facilities.
+• Requires lead agency CEQA approval and state regulatory approvals for those facilities.

 Get Involved